Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 From the CDE, open the Springboot configuration file `src\main\resources\application.properties`
 - Update NODE_URL field to the internal url of your Waves private node on ML BPaaS
-- Update BUYER_PRIVATEKEY with correct private key of address with some waves in it to make buy request (default I used genesis account as buyer so no need to update if you don't want)
+- Update BUYER_PRIVATEKEY with the private key of the buyer address which contains some waves in order to make buy request (by default the genesis account is set as the buyer address)
-- Update ESCROW_SEED if you want to use ESCROW account as a signature (default SELLER is as one signature, no need escrow account)
+- Update ESCROW_SEED only if you need to use ESCROW account as a signature (by default, no signature from escrow is required, as only singnatures from SELLER and buyer are required as per the logic in the code.)

 ## Step 6.
 Run Escrow dApp